johnathanvman/F6/index.md

 						Entrys.push("I run ahead when I see a glint of light.
 It reveals a different way out of the cave!")
 						Entrys.push("I run ahead when I see a beam of light.
 It reveals a different way out of the cave!")
 						Entrys.push("While wondering how far deep we are in the cave, I find a ladder leading up to a wooden hatch.
 When I flip it open, I feel the sun shining in my face.
 We found a new way out of the cave!")
 						Entrys.push("While wondering if we should turn back, I find stairs carved into the rock.
 We follow them to a long tunnel with a bright light at the end.
-The outside world reveals itself as we finish walking through the tunnen.
+The outside world reveals itself as we finish walking through the tunnel.
 We found a new way out of the cave!")
 						Entrys.push("I find a large stone disk resting against the cave wall.
 With some help I'm able to roll it to the side, revealing a path out of the cave!")
 					}else{
 						Entrys.push("My POS hurries ahead, saying she feels a breeze!
 She finds a different way out of the cave!")